hashicorp/terraform-provider-azurerm/website/docs/authenticating_via_azure_cli.html.markdown

 # Azure Provider: Authenticating using the Azure CLI

-Terraform supports authenticating to Azure through a Service Principal or the Azure CLI.
+Terraform supports authenticating to Azure using Managed Service Identity, a Service Principal, or the Azure CLI.

-We recommend [using a Service Principal when running in a shared environment](authenticating_via_service_principal.html) (such as within a CI server/automation) - and authenticating via the Azure CLI when you're running Terraform locally.
+We recommend [using a Service Principal when running in a shared environment](authenticating_via_service_principal.html) (such as within a CI server/automation) and authenticating via the Azure CLI when running Terraform locally.

 ~> **NOTE:** Authenticating via the Azure CLI is only supported when using a User Account.
-If you're using a Service Principal (e.g. via `az login --service-principal`) you should instead [authenticate via the Service Principal directly](authenticating_via_service_principal.html).
+If you're using a Service Principal (for example via `az login --service-principal`), you should instead [authenticate via the Service Principal directly](authenticating_via_service_principal.html).

-~> **NOTE:** Take note that when `az login` fetches the access tokens, these are interpreted (and stored) according to the timezone settings the azure-cli runs in.
+~> **NOTE:** When `az login` fetches the access tokens, they are interpreted (and stored) according to the timezone settings in which the Azure CLI is running.

-  When the timezones `az` and `terraform` run in differ (for example when `az` is run inside docker, which defaults to UTC, and the system timezone where `terraform` runs is not UTC), `terraform` interprets the token differently from what `az` intended and may incorrectly determine the token to be stale and invalid.
+When the timezones in which `az` and `terraform` run differ from each other, `terraform` interprets the token differently from what `az` intended, and may incorrectly determine the token to be stale and invalid.
+An example of this is when `az` is run inside Docker (which defaults to UTC) and the system timezone in which `terraform` runs is not UTC.

-  When `terraform`  and `az` are run on hosts / containers with different timezones, the variable $TZ should be set on the host.
+When `terraform` and `az` are run on hosts/containers with different timezones, the variable $TZ should be set on the host.

-When authenticating via the Azure CLI, Terraform will automatically connect to the Default Subscription - this can be changed by using the Azure CLI - and is documented below.
+When authenticating via the Azure CLI, Terraform will automatically connect to the Default Subscription.
+The Default Subscription can be changed via using the Azure CLI and is documented below.

 ## Configuring the Azure CLI

-~> **Note:** There are multiple versions of the Azure CLI - the latest version is known as [the Azure CLI 2.0 (Python)](https://github.com/Azure/azure-cli) and [the older Azure CLI (Node.JS)](https://github.com/Azure/azure-xplat-cli).
-While Terraform currently supports both - we highly recommend users upgrade to the Azure CLI 2.0 (Python) if possible.
+~> **Note:** There are multiple versions of the Azure CLI.
+The latest version is known as [the Azure CLI 2.0 (Python)](https://github.com/Azure/azure-cli) and [the older Azure CLI (Node.JS)](https://github.com/Azure/azure-xplat-cli).
+While Terraform currently supports both, we highly recommend users upgrade to the Azure CLI 2.0 (Python), if possible.

 This guide assumes that you have [the Azure CLI 2.0 (Python)](https://github.com/Azure/azure-cli) installed.

-~> **Note:** If you're using the **China**, **German** or **Government** Azure Clouds - you'll need to first configure the Azure CLI to work with that Cloud.
+~> **Note:** If you're using the **China**, **German** or **Government** Azure Clouds, you'll need to first configure the Azure CLI to work with that Cloud.
 You can do this by running:

 ```shell
 $ az cloud set --name AzureChinaCloud|AzureGermanCloud|AzureUSGovernment